mlvccn/research/LSTA_UVOS/README.md

 ```

 2. Dataset preparation:
-   - DAVIS 2017: put under `data/DAVIS/`.
+   - DAVIS2017: put under `data/DAVIS/`.
-   - YouTube-VOS 2019: put under `data/YTB/`.
+   - YouTube-VOS2019: put under `data/YTB/`.

-After downloding the datastes, use commands below to generate soft link.
+After downloading the datasets, use the commands below to generate soft links.
 ```
 ln -s /path/to/DAVIS/* data/DAVIS/
 ln -s /path/to/YouTube-VOS/2019/* data/YTB/
 ```

-Once you finished the commands, the data file should be like:
+After running the above commands, the data file should be like:

 ```
 data/